-This fish curry recipe comes to you from the Malabar coast – it’s flavorful, slightly spicy and features two ingredients that are aplenty in the south Indian state of Kerala: fish and coconut.
-The spiced creamy coconut sauce in this Kerala Fish Curry is so full of flavor!
-You can serve this with matta rice or if you can’t get your hands on that type of rice, basmati rice works too!
+This Kerala fish curry comes to you from the Malabar coast – it’s flavorful, slightly spicy, and it features two ingredients that are aplenty in the South Indian state of Kerala: fish and coconut.
+The spiced creamy coconut sauce in this Kerala fish curry is so full of flavor!
+You can serve this with matta rice, or if you can’t get your hands on that type of rice, basmati rice works too!

-This recipe is from my mom(in-law), an amazing cook who makes the most amazing Keralite food.
-I’m always amazed by the flavors in this type of food – it’s SO different from the north Indian food (e.g. butter chicken, shami kebab, sarson ka saag) that I’m used to eating.
-Just goes to show, “Indian food” is more diverse than most of us realize.
+I learned how to make this fish stew from my mom-in-law, a marvelous cook who makes incredible Keralite food.
+I’m always amazed by the flavors in this type of food – it’s so different from the North Indian food I grew up eating (e.g., butter chicken, shami kebab, sarson ka saag).
+Just goes to show, “Indian food” is far more diverse than most realize.

-We prefer to use wild-caught rockfish for this stew.
-You can use another type of fish – just make sure it’s a firm, meaty fish because otherwise it’ll fall apart in the curry.
+For this stew, we prefer to use wild-caught rockfish.
+In Kerala though, they typically use karimeen, which is also known as pearlspot fish.
+You can use any type of fish – just make sure it’s a firm, meaty fish because otherwise, it’ll fall apart in the curry.

 - 2 pounds of Rockfish or another firm white fish , cut into large chunks